• Skip to main content

 Hiking with Family or Friends

-Hike on the outskirts
+Hike on the Outskirts

-• Pictures in the woods
+Pictures in the woods

-Once you’re comfortable hiking in the city, try wilderness hiking just outside the city.
-Close to Edmonton we have St. Albert (to the North), Chickakoo and Clifford E. Lee Nature Sanctuary (to the West).
 For more options, check out Easy Hiking Near Me.
-These locations are typically half an hour to an hour’s drive outside the city.
-It’s not too far from the city but yet will make you feel more in nature.
+These locations are typically located half an hour to an hour outside the city.
+It’s not too far from the city, yet it will make you feel more at one with nature.

-I love going to St. Albert, even if it is close to the city of Edmonton.
+I love going to St. Albert, even though it’s close to the city of Edmonton.
 It helps change my thoughts and gives me new scenery to enjoy.
 Sometimes I have a familiar face when my father-in-law-to-be joins me on hikes here.
-It gives us a chance to catch up and gets me out of the house too to enjoy nature together.
+It gives us a chance to catch up and gets me out of the house, too, to enjoy nature together.
 I often pick areas where family or friends live to give me a chance to drive to a different location.
 When my parents are in town, we often head to Cooking Lake-Blackfoot (to the east of the city) for some longer hikes.
-My parents and I love to spend a good portion of the day outside.
-Keep in mind that your mental health will benefit when getting outside with a mom in your life.
-E. Lee Nature Sanctuary is a short hike but a cool place to see a variety of different birds while walking on boardwalks.
+My parents and I enjoy spending a good portion of the day outside.
+Keep in mind that your mental health will benefit when getting outside with your mom.

 Meetup Groups